 350 years after the Great Fire of London, society has improved its approach to fire safety.
 The terrible fire of 1666 made 100,000 Londoners homeless and destroyed the majority of buildings in the old city.
 Fire raged easily through houses built of wood and thatch as there was not much in the way of a fire service to control the flames.
-It was a catastrophic event that has fortunately never been repeated on such a huge scale.

 1. Modern building considerations